Boeing, caught off guard, shrugs at European-Canadian alliance

 The C Series program became imperiled when the International Trade Administration, an arm of the U.S. Commerce Department, recommended a pair of tariffs totaling roughly 300% on the delivery of each airliner into the U.S.

-Many expected the U.S. plane maker to find ways to operate should the crippling tariff be imposed.
+Many expected the Canadian plane maker to find ways to operate should the crippling tariff be imposed.
 Few expected Airbus (EADSF) to swoop in so decisively.

 Related: Boeing v.
 Bombardier: Tariff is now 300%